4d/docs/website/translated_docs/es/ViewPro/method-list.md

 La colección devuelta es bidimensional:

 * The first-level collection contains subcollections of formulas.
-Each subcollection defines a row.
+Cada subcolección representa una línea.
 * Each subcollection defines cell values for the row.
 Values are text elements containing the cell formulas.

 #### Ejemplo

 You want to retrieve the formulas in the Sum and Average columns from this document:

 ![](assets/en/ViewPro/cmd_vpGetFormulas.PNG)